JMKNAV/JMKNAV/README.md

 -->
 ## About Me

-I am a Microsoft Dynamics 365 Business Central 1st level Support Consultant.
+I am a Microsoft Dynamics 365 Business Central Functional Support Consultant.
 My expertise encompasses a variety of applications, including Microsoft Dynamics NAV, Microsoft Dynamics 365 Business Central, Microsoft Power BI, and Microsoft Excel.
 I possess a strong enthusiasm for learning about technological advancements and am passionate about exploring new ventures.

 I am open to collaborating with individuals from diverse professional backgrounds who share a similar vision and passion for technology.